 Minecraft Helmet Enchantment Cost

-Now we know what the best Enchantments for the helmet in Minecraft are, let’s look at how we can enchant the helmet the best way possible.
+Now we know what the best Enchantments for the helmet in Minecraft are, let’s look at how we can enchant the helmet in the best way possible.
 Applying enchantments in the wrong way on any item can cost you tons of XP levels.
 That is why we have made a way to add enchantments to your helmet the best way possible.
 So let’s get started with the steps for enchanting:

 - Respiration III Book + Mending I Book (Cost 2)